 What we can do

-The action taken will depend on what kind of advertising has been placed and what is has been attached to.
-For example, if the advertisement is on street furniture without permission, the council has the power to remove it.
-On the other hand, if it is on private property but does not have the relevant permissions, a notice is served on the owner requiring them to remove the advertising within a specified period.
-If the owner did not know the advertising had been attached to their property, the council may remove it on their behalf.
+If it is on private property, but does not have the relevant permissions, a notice is served on the owner, requiring them to remove the advertising within a specified period.
+If the owner did not know the advertising had been attached to their property, we may remove it on their behalf.

-So if you see posters stuck to lampposts, street furniture or highway fence or railings, please report it to us as we will investigate to see if they need to be removed.
+If you see posters stuck to lampposts, street furniture or highway fence or railings, report it to us, providing: